Investing for your future

 The board’s approach to investing

 The board believes that the purpose of investing is to build on member and employer contributions to ensure there is enough money to pay current and future pensions.
-Recognizing that approximately 360,000 members depend on the plan for retirement income and that 75 per cent of the cost of pensions comes from investment returns, the board takes their investing responsibilities very seriously.
+Recognizing that more than 375,000 members depend on the plan for retirement income and that 75 per cent of the cost of pensions comes from investment returns, the board takes their investing responsibilities very seriously.

 The board’s SIPP states: “The plan’s primary investment objectives are meeting its pension obligations to the plan’s members and beneficiaries; minimizing volatility in contribution levels; and providing sustainable cost of living increases.”